-Having reviewed the Company's financial position, liabilities, principal risks and prospects, the Committee recommended to the Board that it was appropriate for the Board to prepare the financial statements on the going concern basis.
-Further detail is provided on page 34.
+Having reviewed the Company's financial position, liabilities, buy back programme, principal risks and prospects and any emerging risks, the Committee recommended to the Board that it was appropriate for the Board to prepare the financial statements on the going concern basis for a period of at least 12 months from the date of the approval of the financial statements.
+Further detail is provided on pages 33 to 34.
 It further formulated the Viability Statement set out on page 26 including the appropriate assessment period.